elahoda/elahoda/README.md

 - JavaScript
 - WordPress & PHP

 I'm open to collaborating with any like-minded peopled on projects.
-Also, I'd appreciate any advise from anyone who has recently gone this path.
+Also, I'd appreciate any advice from anyone who has recently gone this path.
 👨‍💻

 I am in the process of organizing my GitHub Repositories, project portfolio, and LinkedIn.
 I'll publish those soon.